Amphenol Corporation (APH) Shares Down Despite Recent Market Volatility

 APH’s Market Performance

-APH’s stock has seen a -0.36% decrease for the week, with a 1.47% rise in the past month and a 3.01% gain in the past quarter.
-The volatility ratio for the week is 1.76%, and the volatility levels for the past 30 days are at 1.93% for Amphenol Corporation The simple moving average for the last 20 days is 0.30% for APH stock, with a simple moving average of 4.35% for the last 200 days.
+APH stock saw an increase of 3.38% in the past week, with a monthly gain of 2.02% and a quarterly increase of 5.67%.
+The volatility ratio for the week is 1.14%, and the volatility levels for the last 30 days are 1.85% for Amphenol Corporation (APH).
+The simple moving average for the last 20 days is 3.05% for APH stock, with a simple moving average of 7.39% for the last 200 days.

 Analysts’ Opinion of APH